codegirls/materials/section/tiniest-blog-2.md

 * That's why we use *embed* codes
     - YouTube & Co. provide you with a HTML code you can use for your website to embed the video
     - *How to get the code?*

-      Go to the page with the video, e.g. [here](https://www.youtube.com/watch?v=QncgmzH6yQU), click "Share", then             "Embed" and copy the stated code to your own website
+        Go to the page with the video, e.g. [here](https://www.youtube.com/watch?v=QncgmzH6yQU), click "Share", then "Embed" and copy the given code to your own website.

             <iframe width="560" height="315"
                 src="//www.youtube.com/embed/QncgmzH6yQU"
                 frameborder="0" allowfullscreen>
             </iframe>

-    - Tip: The code changes depending on which size and border color for your video you choose
+    - Tip: The code changes depending on which size and border color for your video you choose.

 ## Audio